 This delicately flavoured frozen dessert is prepared by boiling milk over low flame until it reduces a thick creamy consistency which is high in fat, protein and lactose density.
 It must be stirred continuously to keep the milk from sticking to the bottom of the vessel and burning.
 Kulfi on its own has a very distinctive taste as the lactose sugar in milk is caramelized during the slow and lengthy cooking process.

-Not to be missed is the Hamachali variant of Kulfi known as ‘Malai Barfi’ served on a leaf in the Kangra District of Himachal Pradesh.
-The ingredients Milk, Cardamom, Khoa (milk solid) and sugar.
+Not to be missed is the Himachali variant of Kulfi known as ‘Malai Barfi’ served on a leaf in the Kangra District of Himachal Pradesh.
+The ingredients are Milk, Cardamom, Khoa (milk solid) and sugar.

-The flavours don’t stop here, being a large country, the flavours have been influenced by geography, local taste buds and the curiosity & skills of culinary experts.
+The Taste Of Asia flavours don’t stop here, being a large country, the flavours have been influenced by geography, local taste buds and the curiosity & skills of culinary experts.
 Like Pomegranate flavoured kulfi in Hyderabad and the use of coconut cream further down south.

 One of the quirkiest twists to the Kulfi has to be the Kulfi Sandesh.
 Found in sweet shops in Kolkata (West Bengal), this is a fusion of the Kulfi concoction mixed with all the ingredients of Sandesh (a Bengali sweet made of cottage cheese).
 The mixture is then put in moulds, steamed and then chilled.
 The result – a really tasty dessert on a hot summer day!

-The popularity of Kulfi in India is so much that every child & grown up will have a Kulfi related memory, be it the tinkle of the Kulfi sellers bell or the gently rolling of the kulfi mould between the palms, a technique to take out the dessert from its mould without breaking!
+The popularity of Kulfi in India is so much that every child and grown-up will have a Kulfi-related memory, be it the tinkle of the Kulfi seller’s bell or the gently rolling off the kulfi mould between the palms, a technique to take out the dessert from its mould without breaking!

 Geographically Kulfi extends its popularity well beyond the Indian borders, into Bangladesh, Pakistan, Nepal, Myanmar (Burma), Sri Lanka and some parts of the Middle East.

-There are many recipes available online and various cook books.
-Our tried and tested one is below, a simple and easy to follow recipe that makes 2 servings.
+There are many recipes showcasing the Taste of Asia.
+These are now available online and in various cookbooks.
+Our tried and tested one is below, a simple and easy-to-follow recipe that makes 2 servings.